-Children requiring this help will be placed on the SEN register and an individual My Plan will be put in place with appropriate targets, outlining the provision to achieve them.
-All children with a My Plan will also have a Pupil Passport.
+Children requiring this help will be placed on the SEN register and an individual APDR will be put in place with appropriate targets, outlining the provision to achieve them.
+All children with an APDR will also have a Pupil Passport.
 The information on the passport will include a photo of the child, details of their likes and dislikes as well as details of their individual barriers to learning and strategies that help them.